root-project/root/README/ReleaseNotes/v604/index.md

 ### Build System
 - Fix generation of PCH with CXX flags with spaces [ROOT-7478]
+- Implemented option 'geocad' with CMake making use of the OpenCASCADE software package.

 Changes will be part of the future v6.04/04.